 Mid-size agencies wanting visual flows without self-hosting

-Make sits between Zapier (simple, expensive) and n8n (powerful, DIY).
+Make sits between simple task automation and fully self-hosted workflow infrastructure.
 Its visual canvas is the best in the industry — you can see every step, every branch, every data transform at a glance.
 For agencies building onboarding flows, reporting pipelines, or multi-step client communication sequences, Make handles it gracefully.
 Pricing is based on operations, which can add up — model your monthly volume before committing.

 Pros